Sign in

 Image of manager shaking hands with employee

-Over the past decade or so, a significant shift has taken place in how companies work with employee engagement.
+Over the past decade, a significant shift has taken place in how companies work with employee engagement.
 From no surveys to yearly surveys, via pulse surveys, to intelligent employee engagement surveys based on adaptive algorithms and machine learning.

 Having tools in place to gather employee feedback has gone from a nice-to-have to an absolute must.
 And in many cases, a formal channel for feedback and whistleblowing is mandated by law.
 During this time, a lot has happened on the technical side of employee engagement surveys.
 And today, we've come a long way.